jonerikstorm/dhcp-tracker/README.md

 # dhcp-update
 A script for OpenWRT to log if a new public IP is leased.
 Depends on bash for regex functions at this stage.
+Installation will hook into /etc/udhcpc.user and change /lib/netifd/dhcp.script to call /bin/bash

 # TODO
 1. Add support for a mailer